Inc0mple/3D_Brain_Tumor_Seg_V2/README.md

 ### Training

-1. Design/modify your model in the `models` folder and give it a short but descriptive name.
+1. Design/modify your model in the `models` folder and provide the `.py` file with a short but descriptive name.

 2. Import and instantiate your model in the 2nd cell of `Train_Notebook.ipynb`